 8. The cloud service management system of claim 7,

-wherein a first CPU setting provides that the target resource has a lowest number of tasks assigned.
+wherein a first CPU setting provides that the target resource employs a custom loading algorithm.

+9. The cloud service management system of claim 8, wherein the custom loading algorithm includes a class, wherein the class includes a routine, wherein the routine includes aspects to define a configuration set, receive task objects associated with the tasks and a list indicating resources for allocation or deallocation.

-9. The cloud service management system of claim 7,
+10. The cloud service management system of claim 7,